The Importance of Monitoring your Application Performance

 How can you Use Application Performance Monitoring?

-Application performance monitoring (APM) is an effective means of ensuring that applications are running optimally.
-Proactive monitoring allows for real-time visibility, which helps to identify potential issues before they become a problem.
+Proactive and application monitoring tools also allows for real-time visibility, which helps to identify potential issues before they become a problem.

 Automated alerts can be set up to provide immediate notification when certain conditions or changes occur.